 Does not require a FAFSA.
 Not based on financial need.
 Available to Active Duty military, Veterans, Native Americans, Senior Citizens, clients of Massachusetts Rehabilitation Commission or the Commission for the Blind, and Children/Spouses of 911 Tragedy Victims.
 No minimum number of credits required.
 Does not have to be repaid.

 Cape Cod Community College Awards

 - CCCC Gap Fund

-Based on need and “EFC” number from Student Aid Report (the results of the FAFSA).
+Based on need and the EFC number from FAFSA.
 Primarily awarded to students who do not qualify for sufficient federal and state aid to cover tuition, fees, and books.
 Requires at least 6 credits per semester.
 Apply by completing the FAFSA.
 Does not have to be repaid.